 Safety signs are an essential tool to provide people with information about safety, potential hazards and equipment.
 It is also a requirement of The Health and Safety (Safety Signs and Signals) Regulations 1996, which requires employers to use a safety sign where there is a risk.
+Importantly, safety signs provide invaluable support to procedures for fire protection in buildings.

 These regulations describe the requirement for standardisation, by which safety signs are divided into categories relating to their specific type of warning message, with each category being assigned an established format and colours.